 Truth be told, you can’t be a jack of freaking everything even in the niche you have selected. (swallowing hard).

 If you can understand that your niche is not about you but your clients, then you can expect the fact that you will need to learn new things.
 Very soon.

-Because your clients expect you to continually teach them something new always.
+Because your clients expect you to continually teach them something new all the time.
 You need to serve them with steaming hot content so that they can loyally stay with you.

 You need to commit to learning all the time to ensure that your product is evergreen.

 Do not depend on recycled matter; you can only serve this so many times and then your clients will figure out that you are out of ideas aka YOU SUCK!

 Innovation will save your skin more often than you can imagine.
 So invest heavily on continually learning new skill and fusing the old with the new to come up with more exciting content for your audience.

 4. Serve what you can access easily